TokenScript-Framework/papers/src/papers/smart-token-paper.md

 # The Token-Centric Web: Decentralised Trust and Integration

-The next-generation Web, as envisioned in this paper, represents a paradigm shift from the centralised trust anchors of today to a decentralised and integrated ecosystem.
+The Next-Generation Web, as envisioned in this paper, represents a paradigm shift from the centralised trust anchors of today to a decentralised and integrated ecosystem.
 This transformation is predicated on the ability to establish trust anchors independently of internet giants, thereby democratising the Web's trust infrastructure and turning it into a public good that benefits all.

 In this chapter, we will explore the implications of this shift, the areas it would revolutionise, and how it culminates in a web defined by limitless integration.